 Scott Klopfer is a Certified Wildlife Biologist ® with over 20 years in wildlife and natural resources management experience.
 He has been a researcher at CMI for much of that time, first as a graduate student working on his MS degree (1997) then as a Research Associate starting in 1995.
 He became the Director of CMI in 2009 after coordinating the GIS and Remote Sensing Division for nearly 10 years.
 He has also worked for the US Forest Service Northeastern Research Station, the Flat Rock Brook Nature Association, and the NYS Dept. of Environmental Conservation.

-Scott has worked on sponsored projects with a number of state and federal agencies including the Virginia Department of Game and Inland Fisheries, US Fish and Wildlife Service, National Park Service, and the US Geological Survey.
+Scott has worked on sponsored projects with a number of state and federal agencies including the Virginia Department of Wildlife Resources, US Fish and Wildlife Service, National Park Service, and the US Geological Survey.
 His research interests include applied landscape ecology, managing natural resources in changing landscapes, and the relationship between importance and information in decision making.
 Scott has a BS in Environmental Science and Forest Biology from SUNY College Environmental Science and Forestry (1992) and is presently pursuing a PhD in Geospatial and Environmental Analysis through the Department of Geography at VT.

 Decision Support Systems

 B.S.
 Environmental and Forest Biology - SUNY Environmental Science and Forestry (1993)